LEARN MORE ABOUT DEAN ANTHONY

 Dean Anthony draws inspiration and expertise from a comprehensive career spanning over 30 years and innumerable turns as performer, director, educator, and producer.

 Frequently engaged as a stage director, Mr. Anthony’s artistic process is hallmarked by an energetic, gritty, and physical style.
 His portfolio stretches across the repertoire from Le Nozze di Figaro to Dead Man Walking and includes regular engagements at regional houses across the United States.
-Most recently, he was appointed Artistic and Producing Director of Asheville Lyric Opera.
-Mr. Anthony’s upcoming 2019-2020 season includes productions of Glory Denied with Asheville Lyric Opera and Union Avenue Opera and collaborations with Knoxville Opera, Opera on the James, and Opera Tampa.
+Mr. Anthony’s 2019-2020 season began with Glory Denied with Union Avenue Opera and continues with collaborations with Knoxville Opera, Opera on the James, Opera Tampa, Opera Delaware, and Opera Omaha.
 A major producer and promoter of new works, Mr. Anthony has helped facilitate the development of numerous projects including Tom Cipullo’s Mayo, J. Mark Searce’s Falling Angel, a workshop of Robert Aldridge’s Sister Carrie, and Change the World, It Needs It! a new cabaret with the Kurt Weill Foundation.
 In collaboration with composer Michael Ching, Mr. Anthony produced and created the opera Speed Dating Tonight!, which garnered nationwide attention and has been booked for over 75 different productions to date.

 Dean Anthony is one of the few multifaceted individuals who has an embarrassment of wealth to contribute to the world of opera.
 A fascinating performer, a director who demands complete commitment from his performers, and someone who understands every element of what it takes to deliver a world class performance.
 Additionally, as if that isn’t enough, Dean has a natural leadership ability with young singers, inspiring them effortlessly with his authenticity and dedication to the art form.
 An early influence in my career, Dean has been pivotal in my success, acting as a mentor, teacher, director, and friend."